These 48 acres of forest protect over 6000 feet along the upper reaches of Lick Brook in Ithaca.

 In the southern section of the woods stand several giant old oaks.
-Dwarfing the surrounding, much younger hardwoods, these “wolf trees” once upon a time spread their impressive branches in an open field with broad views of the surround countryside.
+Dwarfing the surrounding, much younger hardwoods, these “wolf trees” once upon a time spread their impressive branches in an open field with broad views of the surrounding countryside.

-The trail also skirts a vernal pool teeming with the activity of wood frogs, salamanders, insects and birds.
+The trail also skirts a vernal pool teeming with the activity of wood frogs, salamanders, insects, and birds.

 In April 2011, a tornado with winds in excess of 100 mph swept through the preserve and destroyed many of the trees.
 We are now watching with interest as the forest rapidly recovers.

-In 2008, Sheela Kingsbury generously donated the 48 acre forest, containing over 6000 feet of frontage on the upper reaches of Lick Brook.
+In 2008, Sheela Kingsbury generously donated the 48-acre forest, containing over 6000 feet of frontage on the upper reaches of Lick Brook.
 With the addition of this property, the Land Trust now has secured over 300 acres in the Lick Brook area, helping to protect Cayuga Inlet water quality and stem the tide of development on this lovely hillside.